alx-Michael-Girma/alx-system_engineering-devops/0x01-shell_permissions/README.md

-his is the first script that changes the user id to betty
+this is the first script that changes the user id to betty the second script is to print current UId